moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

 ## if I mistakenly enter "dmdmdm@dmdmdm" (invalid email) during signup, no error is shown, and it doesnt log me in or take me directly to the app after signup, yet the user was created
 Impact 2 - always catch and "surface" all errors to the user. the fact that I can enter an incorrect email and this error is not surfaced to the user indicates that there is an area of code that is not covered by error catching and handling code.
   * note: this kind of thing is why DEVs need testing, to catch unexpected errors like this.
 I only noticed it because I used an invalid email.
-Effort 2: i'll catch the error of invalid email, but for a valid email once you sign up, it directing straight to the app. you can double check!
+Effort 1: i'll catch the error of invalid email, but for a valid email once you sign up, it directing straight to the app. you can double check!
+DM: ok that's a temporary workaround, but never make the user do extra work.
+* I'm going to change this to a 1 because it is very simple to validate an form input for a proper email formatting.

 ## option to delete account
-Impact 3 - option to delete is "de rigueur" for user apps Effort 3
+Impact 2 - option to delete is "de rigueur" for user apps
+* changing it to a 2 because I don't think it is that important for a portfolio app.
+Effort 3
+* DM: todoMM: think about how you would do this and write your approach here.
+There are various ways.
+You  don't have to code this item, but think it thru enough to justify an effort of 3.
+BTW, the items in this file are not requirements, but rather for discussion and prioritizing.
+We may decide not to do some of them, especially if the impact is low and the effort high.

 ## User Profile page: display the users email (not editable, unless you have a feature to update the email on the account)
-Impact 2 - always provide user all the information. what if user forgets which email user used to create the account
+Impact 2 - always provide user all the information. what if user forgets which email user used to create the account Effort ?

-(done)DM: todoMM: put a Effort number for all the items above
+## user profile edit page: "Photo URL" - it is a file, no? not a URL?
+Edit field title to be more accurate.
+Impact 2 "don't make the user think"
+Effort 1: this is just a text change.
+"Photo URL" is not clear because user is not uploading a URL, but an image file

 # done